What Is the Difference Between Learning and Development When It Comes to Leadership?

 It’s common to hear that leaders should own their development.
 Yes, it’s true that leaders should fully participate in development and try to apply what they’ve learned to get better.
 What this doesn’t mean is that we should only rely on self-directed learning.

 Many organizations invest in huge online libraries of learning content.
-They show them to leaders as a “one-stop shop” for building leadership skills on demand.
+They promote them to leaders as a “one-stop shop” for building leadership skills on demand.
 Sounds great, right?
-And as an added bonus, this content is often high-quality and presented in a compelling way.
+And as an added bonus, this content is often high quality and presented in a compelling way.

-Unfortunately, this build-it-and-they-will-come strategy doesn’t provide the same benefits as a more coordinated leadership development program.
+Unfortunately, this "build it and they will come" strategy doesn’t provide the same benefits as a more coordinated leadership development program.
 But what does a more coordinated program have?
 Leaders can also practice skills in a safe environment and socialize new behaviors while working with their peers.
-In addition, these programs allow leaders across the organization to begin to operate with a consistent set of leadership behaviors.

 2. Leaders participate in programs but don’t change and grow.